r-pufky/digikam/README.md

 of tools for importing, managing, editing, and sharing photos and raw files.

-This is a docker image that uses the [digikam AppImage][f9] combined with [jlesage/baseimage-gui:debian10][5t] to enable dockerized digikam usage with all plugins via any modern web browser without additional client configuration.
+This is a docker image that uses the [digikam AppImage][f9] combined with [jlesage/baseimage-gui:ubuntu-20.04][5t] to enable dockerized digikam usage with all plugins via any modern web browser without additional client configuration.

 Please read documentation on [jlesage/baseimage-gui][5t] for detailed baseimage usage.

-:warning:
-The 7.4.0 release requires Debian 11 as well as mitigating [CVE-2021-44228][7g].

-Debian 11 baseimage has not been released stable yet; therefore a custom build has been created.
-As such, 7.4.0 will not be in the 'stable' release until it is publically released and the build is reproducible without patches.

-Build reproduction instructions are located in [Dockerfile](Dockerfile).
-:warning:

 ## Version Tags
 This image provides various versions that are available via tags.
 Use `stable`